 General Project Description

-Developer name:

-Project address:

-Service provider (if not developer):

-New construction or existing building:

-Number of floors (not including basement, if any):

-Number of bedrooms:

-Number of full bathrooms:

-Are there resident bedrooms on the second floor?
-If so, how many?:

-Are there non-FCF-eligible spaces?
-If so, what are they?:

-Estimated total development cost (TDC):

-Anticipated resident mobility profile:

-Anticipated resident emergency evacuation requirements:
+Developer name: Project address: Service provider (if not developer): New construction or existing building: Number of floors (not including basement, if any): Number of fours (not including basement, if any): Number of bedrooms: Number of bedrooms: Are there resident bedrooms on the second floor?
+If so, how many?: Are there non-FCF-eligible spaces?
+If so, what are they?: Estimated total development cost (TDC): Anticipated resident mobility profile: Anticipated resident emergency evacuation requirements:

 Do you believe there are any impediments to meeting the FCF design guidelines for this home?:

 (See next page for checklist to be completed and submitted with this form)